-In general, companies in the late stage of growth and maturity phases of the business life cycle do best taking advantage of the maquiladora option.
+In general, companies in the late stage of growth and maturity phases of the business life cycle do best-taking advantage of the maquiladora option.
 This allows for full control and long-term exploitation of the operation.
 They perform all or most of their manufacturing at this plant.
-But for smaller to medium sized companies without the infrastructure to handle order flow, it is far more convenient to order from a contract manufacturer in Mexico.
+But for smaller to medium-sized companies without the infrastructure to handle order flow, it is far more convenient to order from a contract manufacturer in Mexico.
 Either method takes advantage of the unique benefits Mexico offers.
-But typically contract manufacturing is a low-risk, low-involvement solution for companies requiring outsourced manufacturing service.
+But typically contract manufacturing Mexico is a low-risk, low-involvement solution for companies requiring outsourced manufacturing service.

 - While Chinese labor is on the rise, the cost of Mexican labor is stable and low.